‘Mama has really missed you’: Taiwanese finds S’porean ex-SIA stewardess mum after nearly 40 years

 For Ms Wang, the days leading up to the call were an emotional roller coaster, and she told ST that she cried when she first heard news of Mr Hsu.

-“A lot went through my head, as this reopened a closed chapter in my life.
+“A lot went through my head as this reopened a closed chapter in my life.
 I was flooded by emotions and couldn’t sleep for many nights after,” she said.
 She did not discuss other details of her personal life.

 Moving forward, mother and son plan to get to know each other better, and have since got in touch via social media.
 They intend to reconnect in private.